 Chlorine is a very toxic halogen.

-It has intermediate water solubility with the capability of causing acute damage to the upper and lower respiratory tract.
+It is very water-soluble and can cause serious damage to the upper and lower respiratory tract.

-Chlorine gas has many industrial uses, but it was also once used as a chemical weapon in World War I.
+It was also used as a chemical weapon in the first World War.

 It is added to public water supplies as a disinfectant, because it effectively kills bacteria and various microorganisms.